rattalur/cxone-flow2/README.md

 Each scm configuration has the following elements

+### service-name

+Required.
+A moniker for the route match that is used for reporting status.

 ### repo-match

 Required.
 A regex applied to the source repository.
 If the repo matches the regex, this configuration is used to